probablyanasian/CurrencyBot/README.md

 - perhapsacat#0348 (Art, also kept the programmer sane by helping)

-*To the Discord judge/evaluator: Thank you for taking the time to look at our project!*
+#### *To the Discord judge/evaluator: Thank you so much for taking the time to look at our project!*

 *P.S.
 If you guys have internships available, in the summer hopefully, please let me know.*